 - Using your fingers rub 1 cups sugar with 1 Tbsp. finely grated lemon zest from a Meyer Lemon in a large bowl until sugar is moist.
 Dump unto flour mixture

-- To flour mixture add yogurt, vegetable oil, eggs, and vanilla; stir to blend.
+- To flour mixture add yogurt, vegetable oil, eggs, 1 Tablespoon of lemon juice and vanilla; stir to blend.

 - Pour batter into prepared pan.
 Bake until top of cake is golden brown and a tester inserted into center comes out clean, 45 - 50 minutes.
 Let cake cool in pan on a wire rack for 15 minutes.
 Invert unto rack.
 Let cool completely.

 - Whisk together ingredients for the glaze and drizzle over loaf.

 This post was originally published in April of 2016.
 It was updated for content and clarity.